 Experian plc operates its business through its subsidiaries, the majority of which are wholly owned.
-It has a well developed system of internal authorities, controls and policies within the Group.
-Experian plc and its subsidiaries employ approximately 17,000 people in 38 countries.
-The Group corporate headquarters are in Dublin, Ireland with operational headquarters in Nottingham, UK; California, US; and São Paulo, Brazil.
+It has a well-developed system of internal authorities, controls and policies within the Group.
+Experian plc and its subsidiaries employ approximately 16,000 people in 37 countries.
+The Groups corporate headquarters are in Dublin, Ireland with operational headquarters in Nottingham, UK; California, US; and São Paulo, Brazil.

-Our employees are all provided with a written contract of employment and undertake training in relation to our ethical code and standards.
-Experian has a Global Code of Conduct and takes its responsibility for implementing this Code very seriously.
-We appreciate the key role that Experian employees play in maintaining high standards and the Code gives a clear understanding of Experian’s approach to professional and ethical standards and to ensure that employees know exactly what is expected so that they can play their part in helping Experian meet those standards.
-Each employee has a personal responsibility to read the Code, as well as to ensure that they fully understand our obligations and the consequences associated with any breach of those obligations.
+Our employees are all provided with a written contract of employment and undertake training in relation to our ethical standards.
+Experian has a Global Code of Conduct which is published at https://www.experianplc.com/responsibility/our-policies/ and takes its responsibility for implementing this Code very seriously.
+We appreciate the key role that Experian employees play in maintaining high standards and the Code gives a clear understanding of Experian’s approach to professional and ethical standards and ensures that employees know exactly what is expected so that they can play their part in helping Experian meet those standards.
+Each employee has a personal responsibility to read the Code, as well as to ensure that they fully understand their obligations and the consequences associated with any breach of those obligations.

 Our Third Party Supply Chain

 Each year Experian Group companies spend c$1.5bn with external vendors on goods and services.
-The majority of this spend is on IT, data and professional services.
+The majority of this spend is on IT, data and marketing.
 Spend commitments are made using written contracts.
 We do not use cash payments for services.

-Given the nature of Experian business we believe the risk of modern slavery in Experian’s supply chain is low compared with businesses operating in other sectors.
-However, we are not complacent and will continue to focus on improving our procedures and policies to ensure that there is no modern slavery in the Experian supply chain.
+Given the nature of Experian’s business we believe the risk of modern slavery in Experian’s supply chain is low compared with businesses operating in other sectors.
+Below is a chart which gives an overview of global spend: